const-ae/ggsignif/README.md

 Setting the precise location

-This is important if you use `position="dogde"`, because in that case I cannot calculate the correct position of the bars automatically.
+This is important if you use `position="dodge"`, because in that case I cannot calculate the correct position of the bars automatically.

 ``` r
 # Calculate annotation